Learning Survival Models with Right-Censored Reporting Delays: Abstract

 \section{Abstract}

-Survival analysis is a statistical technique used to estimate the time until an event occurs.
-Although it is applied across a wide range of fields, adjusting for reporting delays under practical constraints remains a significant challenge in the insurance industry.
-Such delays render event occurrences unobservable when their reports are subject to right censoring.
-This issue becomes particularly critical when estimating hazard rates for newly enrolled cohorts with limited follow-up due to administrative censoring.
-Our study addresses this challenge by jointly modeling the parametric hazard functions of event occurrences and report timings.
-The joint probability distribution is marginalized over the latent event occurrence status.
-We construct an estimator for the proposed survival model and establish its asymptotic consistency.
-Furthermore, we develop an expectation-maximization algorithm to compute its estimates.
-Using these findings, we propose a two-stage estimation procedure based on a parametric proportional hazards model to evaluate observations subject to administrative censoring.
-Experimental results demonstrate that our method effectively improves the timeliness of risk evaluation for newly enrolled cohorts.
+Survival analysis provides statistical methods to model the time until an event occurs.
+Reporting delays arise when event times are not observed at their occurrence but are only revealed upon reporting.
+This issue is particularly critical for timely risk evaluation when the observation window is short due to administrative censoring.
+In this study, we incorporate right-censored reporting delays by jointly modeling parametric hazards for the event and reporting processes.
+We then construct a consistent estimator for the model parameters and develop a Monte Carlo expectation-maximization algorithm to compute it.
+To address the challenges posed by administrative censoring, we leverage these findings and propose a transfer-learning procedure.
+Experimental results demonstrate that our method improves the accuracy of timely risk evaluation under administrative censoring.